codingupastorm/codingupastorm.github.io/_posts/2024-02-10-why-im-shifting-left.md

 **Cost Efficiency**: One thing engineering management everywhere is talking about more than shifting left is reducing cloud costs!
 Most dev teams are operating with 4-5 environments in various states of disrepair, but get almost all of their value from 1-2 of these (hint: one of these is prod!).
 Maintaining multiple dev or testing environments is a costly affair.
 By focusing on production, we can reduce unnecessary expenditure on cloud resources.

-## A Fine Balance

-All this is to say, as with all things, the correct approach is likely balanced.
-If your engineers aren't getting any feedback about the quality or behaviour of their code until the end of some pipeline, then yes, please shift left.
-But don't fret just because your team isn't running anything locally - consider this might actually be a good thing!

 ## Introducing Prodzilla

 It's from this perspective that I'm developing [Prodzilla](https://prodzilla.io).